 The Alternative Minimum Tax is an additional tax applied to filers who make over a certain amount in income so that they aren’t able to abuse tax credits or deductions.
 If you filed an AMT last year, you can actually fill out Form 8801 for the Prior-Year Minimum Tax Credit.
 This credit can help you get back some of the extra money you paid the previous year.

 If you own a home and have considered a more green way of living, then you might be swayed by these tax incentives.

 Residential Renewable Energy Tax Credit

 Filers who install a renewable energy source (solar, wind, geothermal, or fuel-cell technology) within their home can qualify for the Residential Renewable Energy Tax Credit.
-The credit is applicable to a primary residence and secondary residence.
+The credit is applicable to a primary residence and a secondary residence.

 If the technology was installed in 2019, the credit will cover 30% of the installation cost; if it’s installed between 2019 to 2022, the credit will cover 26%; between 2022 to 2023, it’ll cover 22%.

 Technology that is eligible for the credit includes:

 - Solar panels that generate electricity for the home

 - Solar-powered water heaters that generate at least half of the home’s water-heating capacity.
 Expenses for swimming pools and hot tubs are not included

 - Wind turbines that generate up to 100 kilowatts in residential electricity